pakitochus/vae-llf/README.md

 # Easy Usage
 To get started with this package, follow these steps:

+[!ALERT]
+This documentation is auto-generated from the docstrings in the code.
+The package is under active development, and we do not provide yet a stable API.

 1. **Install Dependencies**: Ensure you have the required libraries installed.
 You can do this using pip:
    ```
    pip install -r requirements.txt